DevEtaiGabbai/HypeCrypto-Lotto/README.md

  • [Web3](https://github.com/ethereum/web3.js/)

 ## Installation
-Installing Etherball to use on your machine is simple.
-First,
+Installing Lotto to use on your machine is simple.
+First, run

-`git clone`
+`gh repo clone FlightSimCentral/HypeCrypto-Lotto`

 the repository.
 Next, navigate to the cloned directory and install the necessary Node.js modules with

 `npm install`

+If truffle doesn't install make sure to run

+'npm install -g truffle'

 Create and place your 12-word mnemonic private key at the location